-When you have a 4 wheel drive (4WD), all-wheel drive (AWD) or SUV you probably have the idea that you might not need a snow/winter tire.
-Because you drive a light truck or SUV does not mean your vehicle won’t benefit greatly from a good set of winter tire.
+When you have a 4 wheel drive (4WD), all-wheel drive (AWD), or SUV you probably have the idea that you might not need a snow/winter tire.

-As you well know, stopping distance and cornering is paramount when driving through ice and snow and your four wheel drive and SUV is not that effective when it comes to that.
-Well in this article you will get to know if you really need snow tires or not as well as the best snow tire for truck.
+As you well know, stopping distance and cornering is paramount when driving through ice and snow and your four-wheel drive and SUV are not that effective when it comes to that.

 1. Michelin LTX Winter Tire